jadedragon-mrm/mas-skeleton/README.md

 # Scenario

-This exercise aims to simulate an efficient cleaning of a city.
-There are two kinds of entities: (i) scouts, that detects where the garbage is, and (ii) harvesters that are responsible for harvesting the garbage and disposing it into recycling centers.
+This exercise aims to simulate an efficient manufacturing of metals on a countryside.
+There are two kinds of entities: (i) prospectors, that detects where the metal is, and (ii) diggers that are responsible digging metal up and disposing it on manufacturing centers.

 To make it easy, the game will run in simulation steps.
 All necessary communication is expected to be performed in every single simulation step